-Dr. Angela Stanzel is a Senior Policy Fellow in the Asia Program and the representative in Germany of Institut Montaigne.
-She is also the editor of the institute's quarterly publication, China Trends.
+Dr. Angela Stanzel was a Senior Policy Fellow in the Asia Program and the representative in Germany of Institut Montaigne.
+She was also the editor of the institute's quarterly publication, China Trends.
 Before joining Institut Montaigne in December 2018, Angela worked as Senior Policy Fellow and editor of China Analysis in the Asia Program at ECFR.
 Prior to that, she worked for the Koerber Foundation (Berlin), GMF (Asia Program, Brussels), and for the German Embassy (cultural section, Beijing).
 Her recent policy papers include "Fear and loathing on the New Silk Road: Chinese security in Afghanistan and beyond", and "Geoeconomics at an Inflection Point", co-authored with David Livingston.

 Fear and loathing on the New Silk Road: Chinese security in Afghanistan and beyond (2018), The Trump opportunity: Chinese perceptions of the US administration (2018), The United Nations of China: A vision of the world order (2018), China’s "New Era" with Xi Jinping characteristics (2017), Grand Designs: Does China have a 'Grand Strategy'?
 (2017), China and Brexit: what’s in it for us?
 (2016), A hundred think tanks bloom in China (2016), Absorb and conquer: An EU approach to Russian and Chinese integration in Eurasia (2016), Eternally displaced: Afghanistan’s refugee crisis and what it means for Europe (2016).